-Prior to joining Prince Lobel, Joe practiced for 26 years at Mintz Levin where he was a Partner for 19 years during which he served for six years as a member of the firm’s Executive and Compensation Committees and over two years as one of the firm’s Managing Directors.
-Additionally, he was Chair of the Hiring Committee.
+Prior to joining Prince Lobel, Joe practiced for 26 years at Mintz Levin, where he was a Partner for 19 years, a member of the firm’s Executive and Compensation Committees for six years, and one of the firm’s Managing Directors for two years.
+Additionally, he was chair of the Hiring Committee.

-Joe was a Dean’s List student, Football Captain, and All America Honorable-Mention as an undergraduate at Bowdoin College.
-While in law school, he was the Executive/Managing editor of the International and Comparative Law Review and graduated cum laude.
+Joe was a Dean’s List student, Football Captain, and All-American Honorable-Mention as an undergraduate at Bowdoin College.
+While in law school, he was the Executive/Managing Editor of the International and Comparative Law Review and graduated cum laude.

 - Boston College School of Law, J.D., 1990

 - Bowdoin College, B.A., 1984